Perseden Denpasar: History

 Perseden in 1991 competed in the Second Division of Perserikatan where they won by beating PSBL Bandar Lampung 1–0 in the final.
 After Perserikatan and Galatama were merged into Liga Indonesia, their best achievement was reaching the last four in the 1996–97 First Division season.

 However, it was only in the 2003 season that they competed at the highest level of Indonesian football for the first time after being runner-up in the 2002 First Division season.
 Only a season competed in the Premier Division, they must be relegated again after failed in the relegation play-offs.

 At the end of 2016, Perseden won the 2016 ISC Liga Nusantara, an unofficial Liga Nusantara season due to FIFA suspension, after beating PSN 2–0 in the final.

+Perseden was secured promotion to Liga Nusantara for the first time in their from 2025–26 season after a 2–1 win over Persema Malang on 15 May 2025 at UNS Stadium, Surakarta in the Liga 4 national phase third round at Group D and advanced to fourth round.

 Stadium

 Perseden plays their home matches at Kompyang Sujana Stadium, Denpasar.
 They often plays their home matches at Ngurah Rai Stadium, Denpasar.